Avon Dassett Road, Avon Dassett, Warwickshire CV33

-The photograph at figure 1 shows the appearance of the sanctuary before post-Vatican II reordering, with the wooden communion rails and before the introduction of a forward altar and extended dais.
-It also shows the crucifix now hanging from the chancel arch against the south chancel arch respond.
+Photographs taken before post-Vatican II reordering show wooden communion rails and the crucifix now hanging from the chancel arch against the south chancel arch respond.
 According to the Diocesan Directory for 1912, this is a signed work by the Tyrolean woodcarver Franz-Xaver Pendl (1817-96) and dates from 1859; it is said to be his only work in this country.

 In 1971 a new church was built at Kineton, and since then Avon Dassett has ceased to be an independent parish.

 The church is described in some detail in the list entry (below), and repetition is unnecessary.
 However, there are some errors and omissions which should be mentioned.

 The list entry repeats the attribution to George Myers, Pugin’s builder, but notes that this had been questioned by Pevsner.
 The attribution can in fact be firmly discounted.
 The entry also repeats Pevsner’s attribution of the stained glass to Hardman, but gives no details of the glass, which is one of the chief features of the interior.
 Unaccountably, the brass plates originally placed below each of the windows have been removed, but details of all the windows are held in the Hardman archive.
 Twelve windows by John Hardman were installed at the time of the opening in 1855:

 There is one slightly later window by John Hardman:

 The remaining four windows in the nave are later, and also by the Hardman firm (John Hardman himself died in 1867).
 They comprise two from 1874 and two from 1877; one is to Ellen France (who had given two windows in the chancel) and the other three are to members of the Perry family.